 What size of the tip would be best for you?

 For most users, a pen with a 0.7 mm tip works best because it gives you an optimal width of the line.
-The 0.5 mm tip may produce a line that’s a bit too thin unless you plan to do a really detailed job.
+The 0.5 mm tip may produce a line that’s a bit too thin unless you plan to do a detailed job.
 Then, you have the 1.00 mm tip, which is quite bold for most people’s standards but can be useful if you have eyesight issues or want to cover a large surface faster.

 Can I use different color options?

 Yes, depending on the model of the erasable pen you buy, you can get up to 24 different colors in a package.
 Other brands offer only basic colors like black, blue, and red.
 It all depends on your requirements and what you’re trying to do.
 But please note that the colors you get from an erasable pen won’t be as strong and vivid as the ones you would get from a traditional pen.
 That’s because of the type of ink used.

 Is the writing with an erasable pen smooth?